Lecturer and Coordinator, Practicum Supervisor and Assessor

 Judith attended Norte Dame College for Liberal Arts and the University of Ottawa and was inspired to take her AMI Early Childhood Diploma at Toronto Montessori Institute, graduating in 1976, where she began her journey in Montessori education.
-She was privileged to be guided in her studies by venerable Montessori teacher trainers including, the granddaughter of Dr. Maria Montessori, Renilde Montessori along with Audrey Sillick and Sandford Jones (Music).
+She was privileged to be guided in her studies by distinguished Montessori teacher trainers including, the granddaughter of Dr. Maria Montessori, Renilde Montessori along with Audrey Sillick, Sandford Jones (Music), and Paula Glasgow.

 Judith was enthused to begin her work as a Coordinator and Lecturer for the Early Childhood Montessori Diploma Program in Calgary.
 One of the highlights of her career was when she was a volunteer working on behalf of the Public Montessori school board in Calgary.
 Having spearheaded and written the proposal for the public Montessori program and having founded, with a group of parents, the not-for-profit Montessori Alternative Public School Society which fundraises on behalf of the program, she is glad to have contributed to make Montessori Education accessible to children and families in Calgary, from all walks of life.
 She has owned and operated Oaks and Acorns Montessori Schools and Montessori Casa in Calgary for the past 20 years.